 - rollerblades

 - permanent markers

 - metal rulers

 - chewing gum

-- Bluetooth speakers
+- bluetooth speakers

-- Laser pointers
+- laser pointers

-- Liquid paper
+- liquid paper

+- Energy drinks (e.g. Mother, Red Bull, etc)

+- Glass bottles, with or without the original liquid in them

-- \ No knives of any type are allowed at school, including flick knives, ballistic knives, sheath knives, push daggers, trench knives, butterfly knives, star knives, butter knives, fruit knives or craft knives, or any item that can be used as a weapon, for example a chisel.
+- \ No knives of any type are allowed at school, including flick knives, toy knives with blunt blades, ballistic knives, sheath knives, push daggers, trench knives, butterfly knives, star knives, butter knives, fruit knives or craft knives, or any item that can be used as a weapon, for example a chisel.
 Knives needed for school activities will be provided by the school, and the use of them will be supervised by school staff.
 In circumstances where students are required to have their own knives or sharp tools for particular subjects or vocational courses, the school will provide information about the procedures for carrying and storing these items at school.

-\\ The administration of medications to students by school staff is only considered when a prescribing health practitioner has determined that it is necessary or when there is no other alternative in relation to the treatment of a specific health need.
+- \\ The administration of medications to students by school staff is only considered when a prescribing health practitioner has determined that it is necessary or when there is no other alternative in relation to the treatment of a specific health need.
 Schools require medical authorisation to administer any medication to students (including over-the-counter medications such as paracetamol or alternative medicines).